Key Takeaways

 7. Should I pay for remote workers’ equipment?

-It’s important to ensure that your foreign employee has everything they need to be successful and productive working from home.
+It’s important to ensure your foreign employee has everything they need to be successful and productive working from home.
 However, if the employee is a contractor, you are not required to pay for their equipment.

 8. Do remote foreign employees have good internet service?